Kalen Ballage: Miami Dolphins

-Ballage was drafted by the Miami Dolphins in the fourth round with the 131st overall pick of the 2018 NFL Draft, using the fourth round pick previously acquired from the Philadelphia Eagles in a trade that sent Jay Ajayi to Philadelphia.
+Ballage was selected by the Miami Dolphins in the fourth round with the 131st overall pick of the 2018 NFL draft, using the fourth round pick previously acquired from the Philadelphia Eagles in a trade that sent Jay Ajayi to Philadelphia.
 In Week 4, against the New England Patriots, he made his NFL debut and recorded a three-yard rush in the 38–7 loss.
 In Week 15, against the Minnesota Vikings, he saw an expanded role with 12 carries for 123 yards and a touchdown.
 Overall, he finished his rookie season with 191 rushing yards and a touchdown.

 Ballage entered the 2019 season as the No. 2 running back behind Kenyan Drake.
 He was placed on injured reserve on December 3, 2019, with a leg injury.
 He finished the season with 135 rushing yards and three touchdowns along with 14 catches for 63 yards through 12 games and six starts.

 On August 27, 2020, the Dolphins attempted to trade Ballage to the New York Jets for a 2021 conditional seventh-round draft pick, but the trade was voided three days later after he failed a physical with the Jets.
 He was waived with an injury settlement on September 5, 2020.